DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 * **Release preparation branches**

     * These are only intended for use if changes need to be made after the initial tags are made for a particular stable release's release cycle.
-Note that as of May-2-2025, "stable" is the term which replaces "frozen".

     * Intended to be forked off the tag, _not_ `develop`